mina-adibe/storefront-be/README.md

   For Testing
   CREATE DATABASE store_test;
 - in root run : npm run migrate this will run this script : "db-migrate up".
+- Database default PORT=5432 for
+- express server default port is PORT=3000 for

 ## scripts